Characterization of causal ancestral graphs for time series with latent confounders: Discussion

 The results presented here point to various directions of future research.
 First, it would be valuable to consider the causal discovery problem in more detail.
-In particular, it is desirable to develop orientation rules that impose the background knowledge of an underlying ts-DAG without the need for listing consistent DMAGs (as Algorithm~\ref{algo:complete_algo} does).
+In particular, it is desirable to develop orientation rules that impose the background knowledge of an underlying ts-DAG $\BRtsDAG$ without the need for listing all DMAGs consistent with $\BRtsDAG$.
 Second, it remains open to characterize the causal inferences that can be drawn from ts-DMAGs and ts-DPAGs.
-As shown by Example~\ref{ex:tsDAG_better_than_tora}, this is a non-trivial task that goes beyond the corresponding problem in the non-temporal setting.
-Third, one may analyze the additional constraints and allowed causal inferences that follow when, as opposed to this work, assumptions on the connectivity pattern in the underlying ts-DAG are imposed.
-Such additional assumptions may simplify certain learning and inference tasks, see e.g.~\cite{mastakouri2020necessary}, and it seems beneficial to cast and extend such an analysis in the framework developed here.
-Lastly, it is desirable to broaden the range of applicability by generalizing our results to allow selection variables and, building on the corresponding development in the non-temporal setting \cite{FCI_cyclic}, cyclic causal relationships.
+As shown by Example~\ref{ex:tsDAG_better_than_tora}, deriving such a characterization is a non-trivial task that goes beyond the corresponding task in the non-temporal setting.
+Third, one may analyze the additional restrictions and causal inferences that follow when, as opposed to this work, assumptions on the connectivity pattern of the underlying ts-DAG are imposed.
+Lastly, it is desirable to generalize our results to cases with cyclic causal relationships and selection variables.